Call for sites

 What is a call for sites?

-Why are we carrying out a call for sites?
+Why have we carried out a call for sites?

-We are carrying out a call for sites to identify potential sites that could help to meet the future needs of the district.
+We have carried out a call for sites to identify potential sites that could help to meet the future needs of the district.

 Sites received will be considered through an evidence base document known as a housing and economic land availability assessment (HELAA) and ultimately help us understand what land is potentially available for development as we start work on our new local plan.